Term definitions

 Unconstrained Mode - Adjusting Metrics for a specific scenario (SIT Table)

-In the SIT Table, numbers bolded and highlighted in blue indicate they can be edited.
+In the SIT Table, numbers are highlighed with a subtle grey background indicating they can be edited.
 You're able to adjust the following:

 To edit a number, simply click on it.
 An edit box will appear for you to make changes.

-- Sales out is configured on the Demand Planning Page using events.
+- Secondary Sales is configured on the Demand Planning Page using events.
 Thus, editing these figures directly on this page is not permitted.

 - Adjustments made by the user cannot be undone.